 RegTech Insight Knowledge Hub

-Read on in our Knowledge Hub ‘Everything you need to know’ section to understand the full details of what regulatory reporting is all about, the key requirements, the different requirements for reporting by regulation, and the technological challenges it represents.
+Read on in our Knowledge Hub ‘Everything you need to know’ section to understand the full details of what MAR is all about, who it impacts, the key requirements, the technical and data challenges it presents, and the outlook.

-You can also take a look at all the latest content we have related to the topic regulatory reporting.
-And you can see a listing of key vendors delivering regulatory reporting solutions.
+You can also take a look at all the latest content we have related to MAR.
+And you can see a listing of key vendors delivering solutions to this regulatory challenge.

-Our Knowledge Hub delivers everything you need to know about the Regulatory Reporting, with a full overview, key resources, and a list of solutions providers.
+Our Knowledge Hub delivers everything you need to know about the Market Abuse Regulation (MAR), with a full overview, key resources, and a list of solutions providers.

 Data lineage has become a critical concern for data managers in capital markets as it is key to both regulatory compliance and business opportunity.
 The regulatory requirement for data lineage kicked in with BCBS 239 in 2016 and has since been extended to many other regulations that oblige firms to provide transparency and a data…